Cluster (album)

-Recording
+Music

-Recorded in January 1971, Cluster began a transition away from the discordant industrial sound of their earlier group Kluster towards softer atmospheres.
-Thom Jurek of AllMusic describes Cluster as "a dislocating, disorienting meld of random space music, industrial noise, proto-ambient atmospherics, feedback and soundwash".
+Cluster began a transition away from the discordant industrial sound of their earlier group Kluster towards softer atmospheres.
 Instrumentation included a pair of organs, Hawaiian guitar, cello and audio generators, all played by Moebius and Roedelius and all of which were electronically treated by Conny Plank.

+Thom Jurek of AllMusic described Cluster as "a dislocating, disorienting meld of random space music, industrial noise, proto-ambient atmospherics, feedback and soundwash".
 Spencer Grady of BBC Music stated that "far from providing mere background ambience, [the album's] rolling waves of hypnosis are continually exposed to perforation by disorienting surges of energy, imparting wake-up calls to comfort.

 Release

 Cluster was released in 1971 by record label Philips; Cluster's only release for the label.

 The album was reissued with new artwork and a new title, Cluster 71, by Sky Records in 1980.
 Cluster 71 was digitally remastered (from a vinyl source, not a tape) and reissued on CD in 1996 by Sky with new artwork: a total of three different cover designs for the album to date.
 It received its first U.S release in 2006 on the San Francisco based Water label.
 The Water reissue restored the original Philips cover art but retains the Cluster 71 name.
 A 1,000 copy limited remastered edition of Cluster 71 with the original Sky LP cover art was reissued by the Japanese Captain Trip label as a CD on September 20, 2007.
 It was re-released once again in 2010 by Bureau-B with the original cover art and running order, but again mastered from an LP.